jing-yu-lim/CV_Neural-Style-Transfer-with-DEIT-Transformer/README.md

 # Neural Style Transfer with DEIT Transformer

-This is an alternative Pytorch Neural Style Transfer implementation, adapted from: https://www.pluralsight.com/guides/artistic-neural-style-transfer-with-pytorch
+This is an alternative Pytorch Neural Style Transfer(NST) implementation, adapted from: https://www.pluralsight.com/guides/artistic-neural-style-transfer-with-pytorch

 Instead of using VGG net's activations for the feature maps for the contentm style and generated images to calculate the loss, the encodings from the DEIT transformer encoders are used